muuscodes/crossword_crew/README.md

 # Notes

-- If you make changes to the code, you can simply run `docker-compose up` again to see the changes reflected
+- If you make changes to the code, you can simply run `docker-compose down -v` and then `docker-compose up` again to see the changes reflected
 - If you need to stop the application, you can do so by pressing `Ctrl + C` in the terminal where Docker is running

 ## Contributing